 CHDI - Huntington

 CHDI Inc., a not-for-profit organisation pursuing a biotech approach to finding therapies for Huntington’s disease, has chosen Evotec as a strategic partner for helping them advance its drug discovery programmes.

 Since March 2006, Evotec and CHDI have a number of agreements covering integrated biology and chemistry supported by compound and library management, target validation, stem cell research, high-content screening, computational chemistry, in vitro pharmacokinetics and protein production.
 These contracts cover most of Evotec's integrated discovery offering.
-In September 2015, the collaboration was extended through August 2018.
+In September 2015, the collaboration was extended for three years, and in August 2018 for another five years.
 With access to these resources, CHDI has all the tools in place to rapidly discover novel drugs against Huntington’s disease targets and further optimise them to the point of clinical development.